daptin/daptin/docs_markdown/docs/data_storage.md

 # Data storage

-Daptin relies on a Relational Database for all data persistence requirements.
+Daptin relies on a relational database for all data persistence requirements.
 As covered in the [setting up guide](settingup.md) currently the following relational database are supported:

 - MySQL
 - PostgreSQL